 Combining these figures produces remarkably precise calculations.
 Last year, for example, Interbrand informed us that Intel’s brand was worth $30.9 bn, down 4% from 2006.
 As marketers, we are typically afraid of numbers, especially big ones that are derived using super-complex financial calculations.

 The reality, however, is that despite the apparent precision and current dominance of Interbrand’s top 100, I would argue that much of it is actually a load of old tosh.

-The problem with the top 100 is that the majority of the brands on the list did not work directly with Interbrand.
+The problem with the top 100 brand ranking is that the majority of the brands on the list did not work directly with Interbrand.
 Whereas the expected future earnings of a brand can be extrapolated from annual reports and the estimates of merchant banks, the brand data in the survey is often based on a series of educated guesses by a bunch of Interbrand employees.
 Peel away the complex calculations and impressive PR and ultimately you have a bunch of accountants using a simplistic seven-point scale that some bloke came up with years ago to score brands on which they have no consumer data.

 Even worse, the top 100 may feature global brands, but their presence is often the result of a single global rating for brand strength that ignores the manifest variations that most brands experience from market to market.
 It is hardly likely that IBM has the same brand strength in China as it does in the US, nor that the brand has the same magnitude of influence on decision-making in both markets.
 Yet IBM was most likely awarded a singular global rating for its multinational, multi-dimensional brand equity.